 Giant, oversized mounds of dough are piled high and baked until barely browned and crispy on the outside while maintaining a super soft, underbaked to the point of almost being considered doughy centers.

 These Levain bakery chocolate chip walnut cookies are my version of the infamous original recipe from the Levain bakery in New York City.
 They have a legitimate crust that is almost scone-like, but the inside is definitely and intentionally underdone.

-They were SO delicious that I ended up doing a chocolate version and am working on their oatmeal raisin cookies as well!
+They were SO delicious that I ended up doing a chocolate version and their oatmeal raisin cookies as well!

 My favorite part of these chocolate chip cookies has to be the walnuts.
 It’s no secret that I am a huge walnut fan, and the walnuts in this recipe along with chocolate chips really satisfy my sweet tooth perfectly.
 Is there a better combination than chocolate and walnuts?
 It’s definitely a winner in my book!

 They are great way to curb cravings and satisfy your big city foodie dream if you don’t live in New York but really want one of these amazing thick cookies.

 What are Levain Chocolate Chip Cookies made of?

 - Butter: What good classic chocolate chip cookie doesn’t have butter in it?
 This ingredient is necessary for the best flavor!
 And unlike most baking recipes where you soften the butter first, here you want to use cold-from-the-fridge cubed butter with a longer creaming time to achieve the desired texture.

 - Sugar: Both brown and white sugars are used to add sweetness and flavor, as well as making sure the copycat Levain cookies are soft, crispy, and thick.

 - Eggs and baking soda: These are our leavening and binding ingredients.
 Levain chocolate chip walnut cookies are known for being big thick cookies!